6 Tips to Incorporate Organic Modern Decor Style in Your Home on a Budget

 Items gathered to be donated to incorporate modern decor style in your home on a budget

 This tip is one of the most important in creating a sleek and minimal space — and it doesn’t cost a dime.
-A modern space is a space that’s free of clutter.
+An organic modern space is a space that’s free of clutter.
 When you overhaul your living space and get rid of anything you truly don’t love or need, you’ll probably be left with a more modern and minimal-feeling space before you even think about your decor or the paint on your walls.

 Truly dive into decluttering your space.
 Get rid of art, clothes, gadgets and furniture that doesn’t serve a purpose.
-Before you know it, you’ll be halfway to modernism already.
+Before you know it, you’ll be halfway to organic modernism already.

-2. Embrace Neutral Colors
+2. Embrace Neutral and Earthy Colors

-A modern living room with neutral colors
+organic modern living room

 3. Keep Your Decor Natural